Jullie8/frontend-challenge/README.md

 ls (typing ls shows all the folders this project contains)
 ```

-Fake API with instructions was provided ensure to set up to see app's full functionalities.
+Fake API with instructions was provided.
+To see app's full functionalities run Fake API

 ### Client Installation